 - Confluences w/ Candlesticks & Support & Resistance

 Technical Analysis (Part 2)8 Topics

 You’re probably wondering what a fakeout even is, but first you need to understand what a breakout is.
 A breakout is when price has broken out of a zone that it was recently consolidating in.
-Whereas a fakeout is quite the opposite, which is really just a fake breakout to pull in either buyers or sellers before the market goes in the opposite direction or continues to remain in the previous zone.
+A fakeout is quite the opposite; it is really just a fake breakout to pull in either buyers or sellers before the market goes in the opposite direction or continues to remain in the previous zone.

 So to answer your question, no, there is no guarantee that the market will go in the direction you predicted.
 This is why you should always keep an open mind and wait for price to retest before entering any trade.